Cross-posted from our joint Raising Women’s Voices campaign

 Warnock becomes Georgia’s first Black senator and just the 11th Black US senator to ever serve — a group that includes former President Obama and Vice President-elect Harris.
 Ossoff becomes Georgia’s first Jewish senator (and the 37th Jewish US senator to ever serve).
 Both races were marked by shocking, if not surprising, racist and anti-Semitic attacks on the candidates — one observer noted that “Loeffler ran ads darkening Warnock’s skin and Perdue ran ads enlarging Ossoff’s nose.”

-Perhaps most reassuringly, Democratic control ensures that no Biden nominee can simply be blocked out of hand, as so many Obama nominees were during the McConnell era.
+Perhaps most reassuringly, Democratic control ensures that no critical posts can simply be left open indefinitely.
+Recall that numerous Obama nominees were blocked from even getting hearings during the McConnell era.
 Pressure is already building on Supreme Court Justice Stephen Breyer and scores of older federal judges to retire while Democrats can be guaranteed confirmation of their successors.
 And it’s likely that the announcement of Biden’s pick to serve as US attorney general, DC Court of Appeals Judge Merrick Garland, was delayed until the president-elect was certain he would be able to fill Garland’s current post on the Court.

 Reflecting on the horror of yesterday’s attack on the Capitol